farcasterxyz/docs/docs/reference/frames/spec.md

 ## Securing frames

-Frames are highly sandboxed environments that do not allow direct access to Ethereum wallets.
-However, there are still some security concerns that must be addressed by both frame developers and apps that implement frames.
+There are important security concerns that must be addressed by both frame developers and apps that implement frames.

 ### Frame Developers

 1. Sanitize all input received from the user via text inputs.
 2. Verify the signature of a frame signature packet.
 3. Validate the origin URL in the frame signature packet.
+4. Load transaction calldata only from trusted origins.

 ### App Developers